MrEnergy64/RUST-Deluxe-guess-the-number/README.md

 # my_first_rust
 my first RUST experience

-a small guess the count game, with some solutions for :
+a small guess the digit game, with some solutions for :
 1. Clear screen
   print!("{}[2J", 27 as char);